MLPulse/rag-pipeline-project/README.md

 ```

 ## Setup Instructions

-### Prerequisites
-- Python 3.8 or higher
+- Clone the repository
+- Install the dependencies using requirements.txt
-- Ollama and Command-R LLM installed locally
+- Ensure that Command-R is installed and configured to run locally via Ollama.
+- Run main.py with your PDF file and query.

 ## Usage